Best Gay Bars & Clubs in Phoenix (2026)

 Brick Road Coffee

-Brick Road Coffee is a queer-friendly coffee shop near the Melrose District — a daytime gathering spot for the community with good coffee, a welcoming atmosphere, and the kind of vibe where laptop workers and first-date conversations coexist comfortably.
+Brick Road Coffee is an LGBTQ+-owned coffee shop in Tempe (East Valley) — a daytime gathering spot for the community with good coffee, a welcoming atmosphere, and the kind of vibe where laptop workers and first-date conversations coexist comfortably.
+(On the Melrose strip itself, Copper Star Coffee on 7th Avenue plays the same role.)

 Thunderbird Lounge